 All construction projects performed by club members should remain portable.
 Permanent fixtures and building structures (cabins, porches, decks, awnings, sheds and docks) of value to the park as determined by management become the property of the park upon eviction or membership discontinuation.
 Club members are responsible for tear down and removal of any structure they cannot sell or pass on to another club member upon their membership discontinuation.
 All floating docks shall be tagged with your name on it.
+The barrels for the dock must be permanently strapped in place to avoid them coming out.
 In the event a floating dock is sold and/or removed to another location, the “new owner” is responsible for complete removal of positioning/stabilization braces and/or pipes, from the shoreline or lake bottom.
 Otherwise, the lessee is always responsible for keeping his shoreline safe.
 Steel drums are prohibited in floating dock construction.

 Club members, in good standing, may option to sell, not lease, their permanent fixtures to new or old members, providing the new owners lease the campsite in which the permanent fixtures exist.
 Sellers should consult with management about the base rate of their campsite or any problems involved with the location of their permanent fixtures before a transaction occurs.